federicotorrielli/LLMKBAugmentation/README.md

-# Expanding Horizons or Hitting Walls?
-The Potential and Limitations of LLMs for Augmenting Lexical Knowledge Bases
+# Potential and Limitations of LLMs for Augmenting Lexical Knowledge Bases

 ## Introduction